Mobile Homes vs Static Cabins: B2B Dealer Comparison Guide

 UAB Eurodita, established in 1994 in Kaunas, Lithuania, manufactures both mobile homes and static log cabins at scale, providing B2B partners with a single-source supply solution for their complete timber structure product range.

 The mobile home range comprises 25 models spanning 1-bedroom to 4-bedroom configurations, from 9 metres to the maximum permitted 20 metres in length.
-All models are engineered to meet UK Caravan Sites Act dimensional requirements and can be manufactured to BS 3632 specification for residential park home use.
+Models can be specified around UK Caravan Sites Act dimensional requirements, with any BS 3632 or residential-park-home route confirmed through the client project specification, documentation, and approval process.
 Custom layouts and specifications are available for partners with specific market requirements.

-The static log cabin range covers the full spectrum from 4 m³ garden storage to 200+ m³ residential dwellings, with wall thicknesses from 28 mm to 220 mm.
+The static log cabin range covers the full spectrum from 4 m³ garden storage to larger higher-specification timber projects, with wall thicknesses from 28 mm to 220 mm.
 The standard product catalogue includes over 180 models, and bespoke design services are available for partners who require custom configurations.

 Frequently Asked Questions